-If you are constantly dealing with breakouts and clogged pores, the answer to your troubles may be squalane oil.
-This conditioning oil has anti-aging and anti-inflammatory benefits which can help calm acne prone skin.
+If you're constantly dealing with breakouts and clogged pores, the answer to your troubles may be squalane oil.
+This conditioning oil has anti-aging and anti-inflammatory benefits, which can help to calm acne-prone skin.

-What’s the difference between squalene oil and squalene oil?
+What’s the difference between squalene oil and squalane oil?

-Not to be confused with squalene which is naturally produced in the body, squalane is actually very different.
-While squalane can be found in our body's sebum (12% of our sebum is made of squalene), it's also highly unstable and can go rancid fast, so it's definitely something you don't want to add to your skincare routine!
+Not to be confused with squalene, which is naturally produced in the body, squalane is actually very different.
+Squalene can be found in our sebum (12% of our sebum is made of squalene).
+As an ingredient, is highly unstable and can go rancid fast, so it's definitely not something you'd want to incorporate into your skincare routine!

-Once squalene is hydrogenated and becomes squalane however, it becomes a highly powerful ingredient with many skin benefits.
+When squalene is hydrogenated, it becomes squalane, which is a highly powerful ingredient with many skin benefits.

 What sets squalane apart from other oils?

-Unlike other oils, squalane doesn't oxidize as quickly.
-The oxidation process can cause skin flare ups and acne (no thanks).
-Plus, it has an extremely long shelf life so even if you are using it sparingly, it'll last you a long time.
+Unlike other oils, squalane doesn't oxidize quickly.
+In case you don't already know, oxidation can cause skin flare-ups and acne.
+No thanks!
+Squalane also has an extremely long shelf life so even if you are using it sparingly, it'll last you a long time.

-The squalane oil we use in our Green Cream is 100% plant derived and extracted from olive oil.
-It’s clinically proven to be non-irritating and is completely fragrance free if you have more sensitive skin.
+The squalane oil we use in Phyto Clear is 100% plant-derived and is extracted from olive oil.
+It’s also clinically proven to be non-irritating.

 Benefits of Squalane